 Nissin Tokyo Noodles Ginza Kagari Instant Ramen

-Actually, when I come across interesting cup ramen in the store, I sometimes buy them and stock up on in my room for the blog article, out of which today I will introduce one that was introduced recently by Nissin.
+When I find interesting instant ramen, I sometimes buy it and stock them up for the blog article, out of which today I will introduce one released recently by Nissin.

 Nissin Tokyo Noodles Ginza Kagari Tori-Paitan Soba

-What I introduce this time, the instant ramen from Nissin “Tokyo Noodles Ginza Kagari Tori-Paitan Soba (東京Noodles 銀座 篝 鶏白湯 Soba)” was released nationwide on May 11 in Japan, and its suggested retail price is 228 yen (about 2.2 USD).
+The instant ramen from Nissin is this “Tokyo Noodles Ginza Kagari Tori-Paitan Soba (東京Noodles 銀座 篝 鶏白湯 Soba)” introduced on May 11 (2020), priced at 228 yen (about 2.2 USD).

-For the unfamiliar, “Ginza Kagari (銀座 篝)” is a highly regarded, popular ramen restaurant in Ginza, Tokyo, that was opened in 2013, and its signature ramen is “Tori-Paitan (鶏白湯)” Soba.
+For the unfamiliar, “Ginza Kagari (銀座 篝)” is a highly regarded, popular ramen restaurant in Ginza, Tokyo.
+It was opened in 2013, and its signature ramen is “Tori-Paitan (鶏白湯)” Soba.

-So this cup ramen was created by Nissin with the help of the ramen restaurant Ginza Kagari and beautifully recreates the taste of the Kagari’s signature ramen Tori-Paitan Soba.
+So this cup ramen was created by Nissin with the help of Ginza Kagari and beautifully recreates the taste of the shop’s signature ramen Tori-Paitan Soba.

-By the way, Tori-Paitan is a thick, creamy chicken broth made by slow-cooking a whole chicken or chicken bones until melted, while the Soba in this case derives from Chuka Soba or Shina Soba, synonyms for ramen.
+By the way, Tori-Paitan is a thick, creamy chicken broth made by slow-cooking a whole chicken or chicken bones until melted, while Soba, in this case, derives from Chuka Soba or Shina Soba, synonyms for ramen.

-As often seen in recent Japanese cup ramen, a special flavor sachet is attached to the top lid of this cup ramen, and it contains special chicken oil called “Chi-yu (鶏油)”, which is a seasoning oil favored by chefs of famous ramen restaurants in Japan.
+As often seen in recent Japanese cup ramen, a special flavor sachet is attached to the lid.
+It contains special chicken oil called “Chi-yu (鶏油)”, a seasoning oil favored by chefs of famous ramen restaurants.

-As with Nissin Cup Noodles, the soup base powder and dried garnishes in the cup are mixed in with the dried noodle block, and the garnish consists of bits of eggs, seasoned chicken, green onions, and red bell peppers.
+In the cup, soup base powder and dehydrated garnishes are mixed in with the dried noodle block, and the garnish consists of bits of seasoned chicken, eggs, green onions, and red bell peppers.

-The thick, rich Tori-Paitan broth looks like corn potage soup and in fact tastes very close to that, but of course the corn potage like taste comes not from corn kernels, but from chicken.
-It is very creamy and full of umami flavor of chicken.
-The wheat noodles were also pleasantly chewy.
+The thick Tori-Paitan broth looks like corn potage soup, and in fact, it tastes very close to that.
+But of course, the corn potage-like taste comes not from corn kernels but chicken.

 Ingredients and Nutrition Facts

-Lastly, according to the ingredient list, the soup base of this cup ramen consists of lard, chicken seasoning, salt, creaming powder, chicken fat, starch, sugars, and emulsified oil and fat.
+Lastly, let’s see the ingredients and nutrition facts.
+Based on the label, the soup base of this cup ramen consists of lard, chicken seasoning, salt, creaming powder, chicken fat, starch, sugars, and emulsified oil.